 Rollover on your bed

-Chiropractors have found that if you get out of bed before rolling over firs, are risk straining your back or neck.
+Chiropractors have found that if you get out of bed before rolling over first, you risk straining your back or neck.
 So to avoid this, make sure you roll over onto your right side and get into a sitting position, and then stand up with a straight posture.

 This is effective and one of the gentlest ways to wake up in the morning because it takes the pressure off your back and heart.